yigittacir/rabbit-race-concurrency/README.md

 🐇 Rabbit Race – Multithreaded Java Simulation

-This project is a multithreaded Java simulation where multiple rabbits compete to reach the final box by eating carrots placed randomly by a producer thread.
+This project is a multithreaded Java simulation in which multiple rabbits compete to reach the final box by eating carrots that are randomly placed by a producer thread.
-The project demonstrates thread synchronization, shared resources, and concurrency control using Java.
+The goal of the project is to demonstrate thread synchronization, concurrency control, and shared resource management.

 📌 Project Overview

 In this simulation:

-A Person thread places carrots into random boxes.
+A Person thread randomly places carrots into boxes.

-Rabbit threads move between boxes and eat carrots.
+Rabbit threads move forward by eating carrots.

-A CarrotRemover thread removes expired carrots after a given time.
+A CarrotRemover thread removes carrots that stay too long in a box.

 The game ends when all rabbits reach the final box.

-The project focuses on:
+The project focuses on concurrency problems such as:

+Race conditions

 Thread synchronization

-Shared memory safety
+Shared resource access

-Producer–consumer logic

-Java concurrency fundamentals

 🧠 Concepts Used

-Multithreading (Thread, Runnable)
+Java Multithreading

-Synchronization (synchronized)
+Runnable Interface

+synchronized methods

-Shared resources
+Shared memory management

-Race condition prevention

-Object-oriented design

-Time-based simulation

-🧩 Project Structure
-RabbitRace/
-│
-├── src/
-│   └── rabbitrace/
-│       ├── Main.java
-│       ├── Rabbit.java
-│       ├── Box.java
-│       ├── Carrot.java
-│       ├── Person.java
-│       └── CarrotRemover.java
-│
-└── README.md
+Producer–Consumer pattern

+Thread coordination

 ⚙️ How It Works
-1️⃣ Initialization
+1. Initialization

-User inputs:
+The user enters:

 Number of rabbits